input-output-hk/cardano-tutorials/Shelley-testnet/Exercise-6.md

 2. Read the
     [Cardano Tutorial Documentation](https://github.com/input-output-hk/cardano-tutorials)
     and [General Documentation on Stake Pool Parameters, Pool De-Registration and Protocol Parameters](https://testnets.cardano.org).
-3. Checkout and build the sources which have been tagged with `1.13.0`.
+4. Update your instances of *cardano-node* and *cardano-cli* if you need to.
-4. Start a relay node and the node running your stake pool from [Exercise Sheet 5](Exercise-5.md).
+5. Start a relay node and your stake pool from [Exercise Sheet 5](Exercise-5.md).

 ### Objectives